nicksakwa/data-Science-and-machine-learning-model-unemployement/README.md

 In this repository, I share code on Data Science and Machine learning model for unemployement with python

-# Data Science and Machine learning model for unemployement with python
+# Data Science and Machine learning model for unemployement

 ## Requirements
 * Scipy